| Dickens 200th | London West 1 | London West 2 | Classic | Canterbury | Windsor |

 Introduction

-This is painted by another Carol (Whaley)!
-In 1843 when Dickens wrote this novella, Christmas traditions such as carol singing were being revived.
-He helped restore a sombre holiday to a family-centred festival.
-The theme of employers’ duty to workers was based on child labour, including Dickens’ own experience.
+In 1843 when Dickens wrote this story, Christmas traditions such as carol singing were being revived.
+He helped restore a sombre holiday to a family festival.
+The theme of employers’ duty to workers was based on child labour, including Dickens’ own experience of it.

 click for full size

-Built circa 1795, the Dickens Fellowship rescued 48 Doughty Street WC1 in 1923 as Charles’ only surviving London home.
-It likely had carol singers in Dickens’ time.
+The Dickens Fellowship saved 48 Doughty Street WC1 c1795 in 1923 as the only surviving London home.
 The ceramic was launched here in 2003 with the late Cedric Charles Dickens, great grandson.

 Hazle Ceramics